 Pragma directive Description no_bounds Specifies that the immediately following function is not instrumented for bounds checking.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. object_attribute Adds object attributes to the declaration or definition of a variable or function. optimize Specifies the type and level of an optimization. pack Specifies the alignment of structures and union members. printf_args Verifies that a function with a printf-style format string is called with the correct arguments. public_equ Defines a public assembler label and gives it a value. required Ensures that a symbol that is needed by another symbol is included in the linked output. rtmodel Adds a runtime model attribute to the module. scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments. section Declares a section name to be used by intrinsic functions. segment This directive is an alias for #pragma section.
+See the C-RUN documentation in the C-SPY® Debugging Guide for Arm. no_stack_protect Disables stack protection for the following function. object_attribute Adds object attributes to the declaration or definition of a variable or function. optimize Specifies the type and level of an optimization. pack Specifies the alignment of structures and union members. printf_args Verifies that a function with a printf-style format string is called with the correct arguments. public_equ Defines a public assembler label and gives it a value. required Ensures that a symbol that is needed by another symbol is included in the linked output. rtmodel Adds a runtime model attribute to the module. scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments. section Declares a section name to be used by intrinsic functions. segment This directive is an alias for #pragma section. section_prefix Adds a prefix to the names of sections. stack_protect Forces stack protection for the function that follows.
 STDC CX_LIMITED_RANGE Specifies whether the compiler can use normal complex mathematical formulas or not.
 STDC FENV_ACCESS Specifies whether your source code accesses the floating-point environment or not.
-STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. swi_number Sets the interrupt number of a software interrupt. unroll Unrolls loops. vectorize Enables or disables generation of NEON vector instructions for a loop. weak Makes a definition a weak definition, or creates a weak alias for a function or a variable. type_attribute Adds type attributes to a declaration or to definitions.
+STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. svc_number Sets the interrupt number of a software interrupt (32-bit mode) or exception (64-bit mode). type_attribute Adds type attributes to a declaration or to definitions. unrol1 Unrolls loops.